How to Make Crispy Kale Chips

 Kale Chips Seasonings and Flavors

+Kale chips can be made plain or tossed and topped with a variety of seasonings.
 For all dry seasonings, you can add any that you choose before cooking the kale chips.
 For liquid seasonings, I recommend a light spritzing after they’ve baked (keeping in mind that they’re quite fragile).

 Dry seasonings: sea salt, truffle salt, garlic powder, paprika, chili powder, parmesan, nutritional yeast (for a dairy-free cheesy flavor), onion powder and ground mustard.